Château Le Paluel

 Welcome to Château Le Paluel

-This 14th century building has been badly damaged by history, destroyed several times and rebuilt several times.
-It was burned by the German SS in 1944.
+This 14th-century building has been battered by history, destroyed several times and rebuilt several times.
+It was burnt down by the German SS in 1944.

-It is being restored by a local child and opened to the public.
+It is currently being restored by a local craftsman and is open to visitors.

-The visit is embellished with educational panels, you will also discover a retrospective on the trades and life of the past
+The tour includes educational panels and a retrospective on the trades and life of yesteryear.

 No credit card